Nanorod Size Dependence of Coherent Coupling between Individual and Collective Excitations via Transverse Electromagnetic Field: Introduction

 On surfaces and in nanostructures, the plasmon is excited by an incident light.
-The light is a transverse (T) component of the electromagnetic field.
-Moreover, a photon could be re-emitted from the plasmon during the relaxation process.
+The light is the transverse (T) component of the electromagnetic field.
+Moreover, photons could be re-emitted from the plasmon during the relaxation process.
 The T field follows the Maxwell's equations.
 Hence it should be considered self-consistently with both the plasmonic collective and the individual electron-hole excitations.
-Further, substrate fabrication to capture the incident light can increase the HC generation efficiency~\cite{XShi18,YELiu23}.
-Hence, how the spatial structures of the electromagnetic field, including T component, affect the efficiency of plasmonic devices is an important subject.
-An approach of self-consistent treatment of plasmon excitation and electromagnetic fields has been examined by using a hydrodynamic Drude model~\cite{Bennett70,Schwartz82,Pitarke07,Mortensen14,Christensen14,Svendsen20}.
+Furthermore, substrate fabrication to capture the incident light can increase the HC generation efficiency~\cite{XShi18,YELiu23}.
+Hence, how the spatial structure of the electromagnetic field, including the T component, affects the efficiency of plasmonic devices is an important subject.
+An approach for self-consistent treatment of plasmon excitation and electromagnetic fields has been examined by using the hydrodynamic Drude model~\cite{Bennett70,Schwartz82,Pitarke07,Mortensen14,Christensen14,Svendsen20}.
 The hydrodynamic model treats a spatial gradient of current density in a conventional Drude conductivity, which describes phenomenologically a nonlocal response.
-However, the problem of how the nonlocal and self-consistent interaction among the plasmon and electron-hole pairs excitations and the T component of Maxwell field has been poorly studied thus far.
+However, the problem of how the nonlocal and self-consistent interaction among the plasmon and electron-hole pairs excitations and the T component of the Maxwell field has been poorly studied thus far.